Volatility Indicators

 Donchian Channels

-Introduction: Donchian Channels are a sort of trading band indicator that assists brokers distinguish breakout points by contrasting the current price and the highest high and least low over a particular time frame.
+Introduction: Donchian Channels are used to determine breakout points for a particular stock by using stock’s current price and highest high and lowest low for a particular time frame.

 Terminologies: